larryv/vimfiles/README.markdown

 ## Legal ##

-This work is published from the United States of America using the [CC0 1.0 Universal Public Domain Dedication][14].
+To the extent possible under law, [the author has dedicated all copyright and related and neighboring rights to this software to the public domain worldwide][14].
+This software is published from the United States of America and distributed without any warranty.

  [1]: https://www.vim.org